samhernandez/craftcms-shortcodes/README.md

-# Shortcodes for Craft CMS
+# Shortcodes for Craft CMS 2.x

+(A Craft 3 version is coming soon!)

 This is a port of Wordpress shortcode functions for Craft CMS.